shiro102/umamusume-auto-train-emulator/README.md

 5. **Rest Logic**: If energy is too low (every training have high failure rate) => Rest

 #### Known Issues
+- If got stuck when train, please press a random key.
+If it does not work then please reset the session.
 - Some Uma that has special event/target goals (like Restricted Train Goldship or 2 G1 Race Oguri Cap) may not working.
 So please avoid using Goldship for training right now to keep your 12 million yen safe.
 For Oguri Cap, you can turn on Prioritize G1 race
 - OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway.
 - Sometimes it misdetects debuffs and clicks the infirmary unnecessarily (not a big deal).